prernaadvani/whatsprernacooking/_posts/2021-02-23-miso-japanese-sweet-potatoes.md

 * Preheat oven to 425 degrees.

 * Scrub the potatoes and cut off any blemishes or weird skin spots.
 Then, begin chopping them into cubes.
-The potatoes oxidize *very* quickly, so as you're dicing, add them to a bowl and coat with olive oil constantly.
+The potatoes oxidize *very* quickly, so as you're dicing, add them to a bowl and coat with olive oil continuously.

 * Line a baking sheet with parchment paper and move the potatoes over.
 Pour any excess olive oil from the bowl over the potatoes, and top with pepper.